DataStories-UniPi/Hermes_PostgreSQL/doc/functionality.md

 	) AS tmp
 	WHERE (el).enterPoint IS NOT NULL ;

-Notice the @ref methods_enter_leave_points function which takes an array of segments of the same trajectory and returns an enter and a leave points of that trajectory in the area specified in the second argument.
+Notice the @ref methods_enter_leave_points function which takes an array of segments of the same trajectory and returns an enter and a leave point of that trajectory in the area specified in the second argument.
 If there is no enter and/or leave point then the corresponding property in the result of the function will be NULL.
 In our example, the box corresponding to the port of Patras – and returns a structure consisting of two points: the enter and leave points of the trajectory with respect to the box (or value(s) NULL if there is no enter and/or leave point).
 We are only interested in the enter point of the structure denoted by (el).enterPoint (see the WHERE clause at the final line of the SQL script) @cite vodas2013hermes.
 The results of the query are shown below:

 	 obj_id |              enterpoint
 	--------+---------------------------------------